-CHARLESTON, S.C., May 27, 2016 /PRNewswire/ -- AT&T* is committed to keeping its customers connected during the upcoming hurricane season - before, during and after storms - and has one of the industry's largest and most advanced business continuity and disaster response programs to make sure its networks stay up and running.
+CHARLESTON, S.C, June 1, 2015 /PRNewswire/ -- AT&T* is committed to keep its customers connected during the upcoming hurricane season - before, during and after storms - and has one of the industry's largest and most advanced business continuity and disaster response programs to make sure its networks stay up and running.

 No one knows when the next tropical storm or hurricane will hit the coastline.
 But, AT&T is prepared with one of the nation's largest and most advanced disaster programs.
 It invested more than $600 million in the Network Disaster Recovery (NDR) program.
 And an arsenal of equipment is ready for deployment, including more than 300 technology and equipment trailers that can be quickly deployed, making it one of the nation's largest and most advanced disaster programs.

-"Staying connected during severe weather events is critically important to consumers, businesses and our emergency management officials," said Pamela Lackey, AT&T South Carolina President.
-"That's why AT&T is investing tremendous amounts of resources in our network reliability and disaster response capabilities."
+"Staying connected during severe weather events is critically important to consumers, businesses and our emergency management officials," said Pamela Lackey, President of AT&T South Carolina.
+"That's why AT&T is investing a tremendous amount of resources in our network reliability and disaster response capabilities."

-AT&T conducts readiness drills and simulations year-round to keep networks and our people ready to respond at a moment's notice.
-NDR will complete its 75th full-field recovery exercise this year.
+AT&T conducts readiness drills and simulations year round to keep networks and our people ready to respond at a moment's notice.
+NDR will complete its 74th full-field recovery exercise this year.
 The AT&T Global Network Operations Center monitors our networks 24/7.
 Since forming in 1991, the NDR has responded to more than 70 events in the U.S.